+34 http://jplanner.travelinenortheast.info/planner

 Population and Social Character

 Helsington was a rural community, with a limited gentry presence.
-In the absence of a resident lord, the Stricklands of Sizergh were the most socially prominent family in the township.
-The Hearth Tax return of 1674 suggests an estimated population of 162,36 many of whom were resident in Brigsteer.
-By 1801, the population had grown to 230 persons.
+In the absence of a resident lord, the Stricklands at Sizergh were the most socially prominent family in the township.
+The Hearth Tax return of 1674 suggests an estimated population of 162, 35 many of whom were resident in Brigsteer.
+By 1801, the community had grown to 230 persons.
 This increased further during the course of the nineteenth century, which coincided with Helsington's industrial episode.
-A peak of 360 was reached by 1891, including twenty-nine residents at the Howard Orphan Home (opened 1865).
+A peak of 360 was reached in 1891, including twenty-nine residents at the Howard Orphan Home (opened 1865).
 However, the first decade of the twentieth century witnessed a sharp population decline, with figures of 308 in 1901 and 279 in 1911.
 This rise and fall may reflect a downturn in agricultural employment.
 Of those whose occupations were listed in 1851, around sixty per-cent were engaged in agricultural activities, the vast majority of whom were described as agricultural labourers or farm servants.
-By 1901, around half of the work force was engaged in farming.
-But the number of labourers had markedly declined.
-Some roless had become more specialized (e.g. 'cattleman'), but farmer's children were often listed as farm workers, and few labourers had their own household.
+By 1901, around half of the workforce was still engaged in farming.
+But the number of labourer's had markedly declined.
+Some roles had become more specialized (e.g. 'cattleman'), but farmer's children were often listed as farm workers, and few labourers had their own household.
 By the nineteenth century, an increasing number of farms were tenanted, and the turnover was high.
 Consequently, few families had longestablished roots in the township.
-In 1851, a third of the population had been born in Helsington, including only seven heads of households.37 However, relatively few newcomers came from very far afield, with half of the population being born elsewhere in Westmorland.
-These patterns continued into the early twentieth century.38
+In 1851, a third of the population had been born in Helsington, including only seven heads of households.36 However, relatively few newcomers came from very far afield, with half of the population being born elsewhere in Westmorland.
+These patterns continued into the early twentieth century.37

+The population recovered slightly after the First World War, rising to 297 in 1921 and to 319 in 1931.
+The recorded population fell to just 225 in 1951 but this may reflect the loss of land through boundary changes in 1935.
+Conversely, the increased figure of 299 recorded in 1971

+-

+35 34 households with a multiplier of 4.75

+36 Census 1851.